IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 Challenges in Adopting Machine Learning
 ---------------------------------------

-However, I found this shift from traditional statistical modeling to machine learning to be overwhelming because:
+I, however, found this shift from traditional statistical modeling to machine learning to be daunting because:

 1. There was a vast amount of literature to read, about the 1000s of existing ML algorithms.
 There was too much learn including the new vocabulary like "features", "feature engineering", etc.